MikhailProg/list.awk/README.md

 With such approach it's possible to model any dynamic data structures e.g lists, binary search tries (balanced and not balanced).

-There are a set of function with unit tests.
+There are a set of functions and unit tests.

 ```
 $ chmod a+x list.awk